zulip/zulip/help/include/self-hosted-log-in.md

 1. Select <i class="zulip-icon zulip-icon-rocket"></i> **Plan management**.

-1. *(first-time log in)* Enter the e-mail address you want to use for plan management, and click **Continue**.
+1. *(first-time log in)* Enter the email address you want to use for plan management, and click **Continue**.

-1. *(first-time log in)* In your e-mail account, open the e-mail you received (Subject: Confirm email for Zulip plan management), and click **Confirm and log in**.
+1. *(first-time log in)* In your email account, open the email you received (Subject: Confirm email for Zulip plan management), and click **Confirm and log in**.